 (for example, as an airport employee, in a shop or on the runways)

-For some other types of work, employers will require an AccessNI check as this is part of the terms and conditions of employment.
-For example:
+For some jobs, employers require an AccessNI check in the terms and conditions of employment.

 |Nature of work||Type of check|